The following information can be found on this page:

 Definition: Payment of principal and interest on athletic facilities debt, leases and rental fees in the reporting year.

-Explanation: The NCAA financial report requires debt service, leases and rental fees to be included in the total amount of operating expenses to be reported on Line 34 (Athletic facilities debt service, leases, and rental fees).
+Explanation: The NCAA MFRS report requires debt service, leases and rental fees to be included in the total amount of operating expenses to be reported on Line 34 (Athletic facilities debt service, leases, and rental fees).
 These amounts are verified through agreed-upon procedures.
-NOTE: NCAA definitional changes were made to this category in the NCAA Financial Report beginning in the 2015 fiscal year, resulting in increased reporting amounts for some institutions.
-As a result, this database notes that specific comparisons for this category cannot be made to amounts reported for years prior to FY2015.
-(From NCAA Financial Reports).
+NOTE: NCAA definitional changes were made to this category in the NCAA MFRS report beginning in the 2015 Fiscal Year, resulting in increased reporting amounts for some institutions.
+As a result, this database notes that specific comparisons for this category cannot be made to amounts reported for years prior to the 2015 Fiscal Year.
+(From NCAA MFRS reports).

 TOTAL ATHLETICS RELATED DEBT: